Skip to main content

 Open – Partially Addressed

 The Department of Defense partially concurred with this recommendation.
 According to DOD, beginning in April 2021, DOD's Military Family Learning Network coordinated with the Department of Education's Office of Federal Student Aid to provide continuing education webinars on student loans, including the PSLF program, to DOD accredited financial counselors.
 In June 2021, DOD's Office of Financial Readiness indicated it had updated its PSLF program Fact Sheet on the financial readiness website as well as completed other website updates throughout 2021.
 According to DOD, in November 2021, the department issued DOD Instruction 1322.34, Financial Readiness of Service Members, with standardized learning objectives on education financing, benefits, and repayment options as well as DOD guidance via the Inventory of Financial Literacy Knowledge and Skills for Service Members and Families specifying inclusion of PSLF program information in mandatory training.
 In February 2022, DOD indicated that it had amplified PSLF program information through 17 social media posts across 7 different platforms.
-In addition, according to DOD, its military and civilian personnel offices plan to obtain and provide, on their websites, links to the Department of Education's online PSLF program information.
-As of September 2022, the agency has not taken additional action, particularly on sharing program information with its civilian personnel.
-When the agency takes further action, we will update the status accordingly.
+In addition, according to DOD, its military personnel office plans to obtain and provide links to the Department of Education's online PSLF program information.
+In September 2022, the Defense Civilian Personnel Advisory Services (DCPAS) updated its PSLF benefits webpage with a presentation from FSA on PSLF and a link to the Department of Education's online PSLF program information.
+DCPAS also provided a list of online resources related to PSLF to its civilian personnel policy council members for dissemination to human resource practitioners.
+As of December 2023, DOD had not provided complete documentation of its reported or planned actions, particularly on sharing program information with its military personnel.
+When the agency takes further action or we receive the requested documentation, we will update this status accordingly.

 Department of Education The Secretary of Education should ensure that the Chief Operating Officer of the Office of Federal Student Aid collaborates with officials in the Office of the Under Secretary of Defense for Personnel and Readiness to share information about the PSLF program, including current information on program participation and eligibility, PSLF program requirements, and the potential to pursue PSLF and DOD's student loan repayment.
 For example, Education and DOD could use interagency groups or agreements to help improve information sharing among department officials and with military and civilian personnel.
 (Recommendation 2)